pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

 * Recovery moves (+3)
   * Affected moves: Recover, Milk Drink, Moonlight, Morning Sun, Shore Up, Slack Off, Soft-Boiled, Synthesis, Roost, Rest
   * If AI heal blocked, no score increase
-  * If at 90% or more hp, no score increase unless slower and target is damaged by residual damage
+  * If at 90% or more hp, no score increase
   * If player faints ai from full, no score increase
   * If player does equal or more damage then current hp and heal amount, no score increase
   * Randomly 10% of the time, no score increase